Tackling Healthcare Fraud With Medical Licensing

 Gayle Weiswasser

 Healthcare fraud is difficult to detect.
 Fraudulent transactions can look legitimate, and given the high costs of services and medicine and the sheer amount of paperwork involved, few transactions arouse suspicion.
+Fraudsters exploit the trust placed in healthcare providers to operate at scale, spreading false billings across multiple insurers and public programs like Medicare and Medicaid simultaneously, which increases their proceeds while reducing the chance that any single payer catches the pattern.
+In some cases, they even use records of deceased patients to fabricate claims.

 Medical professionals

-• 24% of healthcare employees know someone who has sold their medical access to an outsider, giving fraudsters access to services, products or money
+• 24% of healthcare employees know someone who has sold their medical access to an outsider, giving fraudsters access to services, products, or money

 • Some doctors provide kickbacks to other doctors for referrals